AdityaVenkat-20030/semantic-segmentation-adverse-weather/README.md

 - Snow
 - Lowlight

-The repository does not include datasets because of size and licensing constraints.
+The repository does not include datasets because of size and licensing constraints, please download the datasets from the links provided above and follow the below provided structure.

 Expected local dataset structure: